What type of netting should I use?

 For some types of trap, eg, the Epsilon, the netting cone is not visible from outside the trap and so plays no part in visual attraction from a distance.
 Hence, the colour of the netting is usually not important, provided the netting allows plenty of light to pass through.

-Targets recommended in the past incorporated netting panels, as with the roofed screens used in Zimbabwe in 1980 and the Rifa and Swinger targets used in that country in the mid and late 1980s.
+Some designs of target have netting panels, as with the roofed screens used in Zimbabwe in 1980 and the Rifa and Swinger targets used in that country in the mid and late 1980s.
 Such netting was recommended to be fine, black, textured polyester.
+Tiny Targets use black netting that has been impregnated with insecticide (deltamethrin) and is designed to be long-lasting and colour-fast for at least six months.